 - Expectation – Plays the tune of the end user’s choice to wake them up when required

 - Delighter/Not required – Gradually wakes the user up when required, using natural daylight, playing sounds which will automatically put the user in a great mood and radiates the smell of fresh coffee.

 By keeping transparency and constantly reviewing sprints with the client, user stories can be developed to understand which activities are most valuable and what level of work is required.
 Product Owners can ensure development is kept to a comprehensive checklist, which result in all members involved being happy when the product reaches its launch date.
-Product Owners and Developers can also find a balance and provide only “value added” items.
+Software Product Outsourcing Owners and Developers can also find a balance and provide only “value added” items.

 It should be noted that the DoD is not static and will change over the product’s development lifecycle.
 Organisational support and the team’s ability to remove impediments may enable the inclusion of additional activities into the DoD for features or sprints.

 It should also be noted that not everything can be included in the products DoD.
 It is impossible to cater for everything as a project is limited to time and money and requirements constantly change.